ngocthachnguyen98/SDO-Assignment-2/README.md

   }
 }
 ```

 ---

 ### Application Deployment
-Once the VPC is declared, we will have the environment to deploy our EC2 instance (in the Private layer) with a load balancer (deployed in the Public layer) and backed by an RDS database in the Data layer
+Once the VPC is declared, we will have the environment to deploy our EC2 instance (in the Private layer) with a load balancer (deployed in the Public layer) and backed by an RDS database in the Data layer.

 ### Key Pair
 But to log into the instance, a key pair is needed.

-This can be an RSA SSH key created on your local machine.
-You need to declare public key `id_rsa.pub` (could have differnt naming) in `infra/terraform.tfvars` for `var.public_key` in `infra/ec2.tf`
+In the `infra/keys` directory, the RSA key named `ec2-key` will be generated through `infra/key_gen.sh`, which is triggered when running `make up` command.

+The shell script `infra/key_gen.sh` will also create `terraform.tfvars` file to populate `var.public_key` in `infra/ec2.tf`.

 ```
 resource "aws_key_pair" "A2_TechTestApp_deployer" {